 - A notice in the waiting room advised patients that chaperones were available if required.
 All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
-(DBS - All relevant staff were also required to complete an annual declaration confirming whether there had been any changes to their DBS status. - The practice maintained appropriate standards of cleanliness and hygiene.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - All relevant staff were also required to complete an annual declaration confirming whether there had been any changes to their DBS status. - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
-The Clinical Services Manager was the infection prevention control (IPC) clinical lead and worked closely with a practice nurse who deputised in their absence.
+A GP partner was the infection prevention control (IPC) clinical lead and worked closely with a practice nurse who deputised in their absence.
 The provider liaised with the local infection prevention teams to keep up to date with best practice.
 There was an IPC protocol in place and staff had received up to date training.
 Comprehensive annual IPC audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result.
 A handwashing audit had been completed recently.
-The IPC clinical lead was also proactive in maintaining the highest standards with the practice housekeeper and we saw evidence that any issues identified in the fabric of the building that had the potential to impact on IPC were effectively pursued.
+The IPC clinical lead was also proactive in maintaining the highest standards with the contract cleaner and we saw evidence that any issues identified in the fabric of the building that had the potential to impact on IPC were effectively pursued.
 The provider also published an annual statement of compliance within the practice, notifying the patient population of any infection control incidents that had occurred.
 The provider also ensured that all clinical staff maintained immunity to Hepatitis B and encouraged staff to undertake seasonal vaccinations. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
 Processes were in place for handling repeat prescriptions which included the review of high risk medicines.
-The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
-Blank prescription forms and pads were securely stored and there were systems in place to monitor their use.
-Patient Group Directions (PGDs) had been adopted by - the practice to allow nurses to administer medicines in line with legislation.
-PGDs are documents permitting the supply of prescription-only medicines to groups of patients, without individual prescriptions.
-Four nurses had qualified as Independent Prescribers and could therefore prescribe medicines for clinical conditions within their expertise.
-Health Care Assistants were trained to administer vaccines and medicines against a patient specific direction (PSD) or prescription.
-A PSD is an instruction to administer a medicine to a list of individually named patients where each patient on the list has been individually assessed by a prescriber.